emqx/eip/active/0033-agent-registry.md

 ### Recommended QoS Profile

-EMQX SHOULD document these defaults:
+EMQX SHOULD document these defaults (aligned with the A2A-over-MQTT profile):

 - Discovery / Agent Card retained publications: QoS 1
 - Request: QoS 1
 - Reply: QoS 1
 - Event: QoS 0 (MAY use higher QoS if required by deployment policy)

+Interoperability requires clients and brokers to support QoS 1 on discovery, request, and reply paths.

 ## Configuration Changes